ropensci/spocc/README.md

 ....(remainder of output cut off)
 ```

-Get fine-grained detail over each data source by passing on parameters to the packge rnpn in this example.
+Get fine-grained detail over each data source by passing on parameters to the packge rebird in this example.

 ```coffee
 out <- occ(query='Setophaga caerulescens', from='ebird', ebirdopts=list(region='US'))